-The above is confusing because solutions of the three-body problem exist for thousands of years into the future.
-Remember that the Lyapanov time is in the order of millions of years and NASA has calculated solar and lunar eclipses for at least 4,000 year into the future.
-This is actually solving the problem numerically.
+The above is confusing because solutions to the three-body problem exist for thousands of years into the future.
+Remember that the Lyapunov time is in the order of millions of years and NASA has calculated solar and lunar eclipses for at least 4,000 years into the future.
+This is solving the problem numerically.
 Trajectories of non-linear dynamical systems are found in the discrete-time domain using a variety of integration algorithms.
-In the past I have even used the simpler Backward Euler to solve a very complicated problem dealing with fast modes in the concentration of ozone in the atmosphere.
-This is actually solving for the outcome, it is not an outcome from not been able to solve for the outcome.
+In the past, I have even used the simpler Backward Euler to solve a very complicated problem dealing with fast modes in the concentration of ozone in the atmosphere.
+This is solving for the outcome, it is not an outcome from not being able to solve for the outcome.
 If the system is chaotic, then at some point the numerical solutions will indicate that.

 After the above confusing statement, the last stage of the strawman argument appears in the article: